Your rights under Section 75

 Section 75 applies only to credit cards and not to debit cards or charge cards (where all charges must be settled at the end of the month).

-It's possible that you may be able to use chargeback instead to get some or all of your money back - for more information read our guide to the chargeback system.
+If you use a debit card, it's possible that you may be able to use chargeback instead to get some or all of your money back - for more information read our guide to the chargeback system.

-If you use your credit card to withdraw cash for a particular purchase, you won't be covered by section 75 as there's no link between the credit card company and the retailer.
+If you use your credit card to withdraw cash for a particular purchase, you won't be covered by Section 75 as there's no link between the credit card company and the retailer.

 Cash withdrawals usually attract a fee and a much higher interest rate anyway, so they're best avoided on the whole.

-Taking your claim to the Financial Ombudsman Service
+Financial Ombudsman Service

-If your credit card company doesn't accept that you have a claim and refuses to pay up, ask for a letter of deadlock so that you can refer your dispute to the Financial Ombudsman Service (FOS).
+If your credit card company doesn't accept that you have a claim and refuses to pay up, you can ask for a letter of deadlock so that you can refer your dispute to the Financial Ombudsman Service (FOS).

 If more than eight weeks have passed since you submitted your claim to your credit card provider, you can refer your claim to the FOS straight away without the need for a deadlock letter.